 Achilles Tendon – this is also known as the calcaneal tendon and it connects the heel bone to the calf muscles.
 This is another area that is used every day, nearly all day long and when it is injured it is Tendinosis.
 Bone spurs located on the heel can also be a contributing factor to this type of injury.

 Jumper’s Knee – this is also referred to as patellar tendinosis.
 This tendon begins at the kneecap or patella and travels down the front of the knee to the shin bone or tibial tubercle.
-This type of injury is mostly found among athletes.
+Athletes have this kind of injury mostly.

 The treatment for these conditions is also based on if there is degeneration or inflammation.